Best B2B Payment Solutions for Small Businesses

 Businesses doing B2B sales have a lot of strong options for payment processors.
 Start by assessing your own needs, including the kind of processing (online, e-check, card swipe, invoicing) and the average amount per sale.
 Consider if you need hardware or software—and what software you may want to integrate with.
 Then, look at pricing and contracts.

-Overall, we chose Helcim primarily for its automatic discounted transaction fees and its versatility in features and payment types.
-It also offers competitive pricing for small businesses.
-Contact Helcim today to learn more.
+Overall, we chose Helcim primarily for its automatic discounted transaction fees, versatility in features and payment types, competitive pricing, and free recurring billing tools for B2Bs.